simwrapper/simwrapper.github.io/docs/matsim-link-vols.md

 Supports display of data from multiple datasets, including "difference plots" which can compare two datasets, e.g. base vs. build.

+> Note: the "shapefile" viewer can also display MATSim networks, and is more feature-rich: including curvy lines from GeoJSON and more.
+Try them both!

 ## Usage

 You can create a link visualization as a standalone view, as part of a dashboard, or you can create it interactively from a raw network file.